cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 ## Single-Key Examples

+Note: The following example limits purely serve as illustration of the formulas given in this section.
+They do not constitute general guidance; every application has to choose their own advantage targets and consider their deployment properties, such as message sizes.
+As mentioned earlier, for settings where multiple keys are deployed (like rekeying, multiple connections, etc.), the examples in this section MUST NOT be used; refer instead to those in {{mu-limits}}.

 An example protocol might choose to aim for a single-key CA and IA that is at most 2<sup>-50</sup>.
 (This in particular limits offline work to `o <= 2^(k-50)`,